FlexMeasures/flexmeasures/documentation/api/simulation.rst

     https://play.a1-bvp.com/api/<version>/postWeatherData

+Weather data can be posted for the following three types of weather sensors:

+- "radiation" (with kW/m² as unit)
+- "temperature" (with °C as unit)
+- "wind_speed" (with m/s as unit)

+The sensor type is part of the unique entity address for each sensor, together with the sensor's latitude and longitude.

 This "PostWeatherDataRequest" message posts temperature forecasts for 15-minute intervals between 3.00pm and 4.30pm for a weather sensor located at latitude 33.4843866 and longitude 126.477859.
 The forecasts were made at noon.

 .. code-block:: json